Leaked 'Pandora' records show how the powerful shield assets

 A real estate group owned indirectly by Babis bought the Monaco company that owned the chateau in 2018, the probe found.

-“It’s nasty, false accusations that are meant to influence the election.
-That’s all,” he said.
+The Czech police’s organized crime unit said it would launch an investigation.

-The Czech police’s organized crime unit said it would launch an investigation into the report.
+Montenegro’s President Milo Djukanovic faced calls to resign after he was listed as one of the world leaders who used secret accounts to hide their property.
+His office denied a report by the local Montenegrin Network for the Affirmation of the Non-Governmental Sector, which alleged he and his son established a trust to conceal their wealth behind a complicated network of companies.

 ———

 Liedtke reported from San Ramon, California, and Mattise reported from Nashville, Tennessee.
-Associated Press writers Karel Janicek in the Czech Republic, Frank Jordans in Berlin, Josef Federman in Jerusalem, John Rice in Mexico City, Kathy Gannon in Islamabad, Pakistan, and Felicia Fonseca in Phoenix contributed to this report.
+Associated Press writers Barry Hatton in Lisbon, Portugal, Karel Janicek in the Czech Republic, Frank Jordans in Berlin, Josef Federman in Jerusalem, John Rice in Mexico City, Kathy Gannon in Islamabad, Pakistan, and Felicia Fonseca in Phoenix contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.